Blepharoplasty Cost: Find the Price and Benefits of Eyelid Rejuvenation

 Dr. Torgerson’s blepharoplasty price will include the surgeon’s fees, all your pre-operative and post-operative assessments, the facility fee for our beautiful Yorkville operating suites, the licenced anaesthesiologist, and the medical team handpicked by Dr. Torgerson.
 Any medications prescribed afterwards or potential supplements recommended will come as additional costs.

-Bonus: Dr. Torgerson’s eyelid surgery consultations are free of charge, so you can discuss your goals and make plans before having any financial obligations.
+Dr. Torgerson’s eyelid surgery consultations are no-obligation, so you can discuss your goals and make plans without the pressure of having to book a procedure.
 We also know that budgeting for a plastic surgery procedure can be challenging, so our Toronto Facial Cosmetic Surgery Centre offers financing options to all our patients via two reputable companies: Credit Medical and Medicard.
 A quick, easy application through their websites sets you up within 24 hours.

 Will a blepharoplasty get rid of my crow’s-feet?